AidanTheBandit/AidanTheBandit.com/_posts/new-website.md

 ---
-title: This is the new infi.sh
+title: This is the new aidanthebandit.com
-description: A completely new website, built from scratch with Next.js
+description: A completely new website!
 coverImage: /posts/new-website/epiphany.png
-date: "2021-09-27T21:27:13.118Z"
+date: "2023-01-20T21:27:13.118Z"
 relation:
     project: aidanthebandit.com
 pinned: true